marcelzebrowski/bakershexagon/README.md

 # bakershexagon
-Test project for a hexagonal software architecure.
+Test project for a hexagonal software architecture.